 >>> Read more: What is Google Ads Quality Score and How to Increase it

-This provides insights into how often your competitors and ads receive impressions.
+Overlap rate provides Google auction insights into how often your competitors and ads receive impressions.

 Position above rate

-The rate shows the percentage of times a competitor’s ad appeared in a higher position than your ad.
+The position above rate shows the percentage of times a competitor’s ad appeared in a higher position than your ad.
 You can see how often competitors are outperforming your ad.
-Then gauge your ad’s competitiveness in the auction.
-Hence, advertisers can use this data to improve their Ad Rank in future auctions.
+From there, advertisers can use this data to improve their Ad Rank in future auctions.

 Top of page rate